home-assistant/addons/samba/DOCS.md

 Directory | Description
 -- | --
+`addon_configs` | This is for add-on-specific configurations.
 `addons` | This is for your local add-ons.
 `backup` | This is for your backups.
-`config` | This is for your Home Assistant configuration.
+`homeassistant` | This is for your Home Assistant configuration.
 `media` | This is for local media files.
 `share` | This is for your data that is shared between add-ons and Home Assistant.
 `ssl` | This is for your SSL certificates.